Bacalar Lagoon Mexico: The Complete Travel Guide

 22. Spend a couple of nights in the less popular Xul-ha

-I learned about Hotel Secreto on Booking.com and I just felt like I needed to spend a couple of nights there, and, oh, well they ended up to be 4 nights.
+I learned about Hotel Secreto on Booking.com, and I just felt like I needed to spend a couple of nights there, and, oh, well, they ended up being 4 nights.
 I had a blast!
+But it’s not closed at the time I am updating this guide.

 First of all they had WIFI so I could work from my comfortable room when I got back from my explorations.

-Although during the day it’s a bit noisy for being close to a public beach, the nights are tranquil and you can hear and see birds nesting from your balcony.
+Although during the day it’s a bit noisy to be close to a public beach, the nights are tranquil and you can hear and see birds nesting from your balcony.

 The only issue is that there are no decent restaurants close by so I drove all the way to Bacalar for dinner and Chetumal.